lammps/lammps/doc/src/pair_table.rst

   to get good resolution.
 * Always use the :doc:`pair_write <pair_write>` command to produce a plot of what the final interpolated potential looks like.
 This can show up interpolation "features" you may not like.
+You can try using pair style *table/mod* if this happens.
 * Start with the linear style; it's the style least likely to have problems.
 * Use *N* in the pair_style command equal to the "N" in the tabulation file, and with pair style *table* use the "RSQ" or "BITMAP" parameter, so additional interpolation is not needed.
-For pair style *table/mod* the table should use the "R" setting.
+For pair style *table/mod* the table should use the "R" setting to avoid the internal interpolation.
   See discussion below.
 * Make sure that your tabulated forces and tabulated energies are consistent (dE/dr = -F) over the entire range of r values.
 LAMMPS will warn if this is not the case.